lcrocker/ojpoker/README.md

-The card object does NOT keep the rank and suit separate: if needed, the rank and suit of a card can be easily calculated from the ordinals above with shift amd mask operations (no expensive division).
+The card object does NOT keep the rank and suit separate: if needed, the rank and suit of a card can be easily calculated from the ordinals above with shift and mask operations (no expensive division).
 But with the cards ordered in this way, extracting rank and suit is rarely necessary.
 You can compare ranks, for example, just by comparing full ordinals.